serverless/serverless/docs/providers/tencentcloud/guide/intro.md

 ### Resources

-**Resources** are AWS infrastructure components which your Functions use such as:
+**Resources** are Tencent Cloud infrastructure components which your Functions use such as:

 - _An API Gateway Service and API (e.g., for a REST API)_
 - _A COS Bucket (e.g., for saving images or files)_